 She holds a BFA from the School of the Art Institute of Chicago (2004) and an Interdisciplinary Studio MFA from the University of California, Los Angeles (2010).

-Born in 1982 in Worchester, US, she currently lives and works in Los Angeles.
+Born in 1982 in Worcester, US, she currently lives and works between New York and Berlin.

 Sharjah Biennial 14